digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/instruments/equity.rst

 The preferred way is to model this using the following two components:

 - A dividend option instrument, which describes the economic terms of the rights a shareholder receives.
-The page on the :doc:`Option Instrument package <option-instrument>` describes how to create a physically settled :ref:`Dividend <module-daml-finance-instrument-option-dividend-instrument-7333>` option.
+The page on the :doc:`Option Instrument package <option>` describes how to create a physically settled :ref:`Dividend <module-daml-finance-instrument-option-dividend-instrument-7333>` option.
 - The ``DeclareDistribution`` choice to distribute the above option instrument in the correct